maralisto/sprity/README.md

 A small script that tracks gasoline prices in configurable areas of Austria.

+## Installation

+Make sure, that the dependencies defined in the `requirements.txt`-file are installed.
+Either install them globally or create a custom Python VENV - any of the options work.
+After that, make sure to do the configuration part below.

 ## Configuration

 All configuration is loaded from an expected file called `config.json`, which should be located in the same folder as the script.
 For the initial start, a template file called `config_template.json`is included in the repo, with all the neccessary keys etc. You should make a copy of that file, rename it to 'config.json' and edit its contents to your needs.